andrewjkerr/HELPq-slackbot/README.md

-# HELPq-slackbot
+# [DEPRECIATED] HELPq-slackbot

+This Slackbot is no longer needed as all of this functionality has been incorporated into my version of HELPq as a Slack slash command.
+You can find that here: [https://github.com/andrewjkerr/HELPq](https://github.com/andrewjkerr/HELPq).

-A Slackbot that interfaces with [Edwin Zhang's HELPq](https://github.com/ehzhang/HELPq)!
-Written for SwampHacks 2017.
+~~A Slackbot that interfaces with [Edwin Zhang's HELPq](https://github.com/ehzhang/HELPq)!
+Written for SwampHacks 2017.~~

 ## End-User Guide